 There is not much repetition of house design within Hesketh Road Conservation Areas.
 It is clear, that individuality was an important part of the original concept of the area, giving it an air of exclusivity.
-Although, as mentioned before, because most of the villas were constructed in the same era and architectural style, the materials, the colour palette and some architectural features are constantly repeated such as exposed timber framed on the front façade or decorated windows.
+Although, as mentioned before, because most of the villas were constructed at the same time and with the same architectural style, the materials, the colour palette and some architectural features are constantly repeated, such as exposed timber frames on the front façade or decorated windows.